Wouldn't it be great if you could use more of your own photos?

-There are many ways to brighten an image in Photoshop, and this applies to most of the fixes we are talking about today.
+There are many ways to brighten an image in Photoshop.
 This technique looks specifically as using the screen blending mode.

 This is so quick to do and instantly brightens up an image, without losing contrast.
-It is also non-desctructive, so causes no change to your original photo.
-And, it can be easily adjusted using the opacity slider.
+It's also non-destructive, so causes no change to your original photo.
+It can also be fine tuned using the opacity slider.

 - With your image layer selected, click Ctrl/Cmd J to create a duplicate layer.